lupyuen/lupyuen.github.io/src/advocate.md

 2020 was full of surprises...
 Can't wait to see what happens in 2021 😉

-I must thank my [GitHub Sponsors](https://github.com/sponsors/lupyuen).
+I must thank [My Sponsors](https://github.com/sponsors/lupyuen) for supporting my Open Source work.
 It's great to know that my Open Source work is helping people in the real world...
 And I shall definitely do better 🙂

 Happy Holidays Everyone!
 Stay Healthy, Have A Great 2021! 😀